Geography of Indonesia: Overview

-Indonesia is a transcontinental country, where its territory consisted of islands geologically considered as part of either Asia or Australia.
 During the Pleistocene, the Greater Sunda Islands were connected to the Asian mainland while New Guinea was connected to Australia.
 Karimata Strait, Java Sea and Arafura Sea were formed as the sea level rose at the end of the Pleistocene.

 Geology

-The main islands of Sumatra, Java, Madura, and Kalimantan lie on the Sunda Plate and geographers have conventionally grouped them, (along with Sulawesi), as the Greater Sunda Islands.
-At Indonesia's eastern extremity is western New Guinea, which lies on the Australian Plate.
+The main islands of Sumatra, Java, Madura, and Kalimantan lie on the Sunda plate and geographers have conventionally grouped them, (along with Sulawesi), as the Greater Sunda Islands.
+At Indonesia's eastern extremity is western New Guinea, which lies on the Australian plate.
 Sea depths in the Sunda and Sahul shelves average 300 m or less.
 Between these two shelves lie Sulawesi, Nusa Tenggara (also known as the Lesser Sunda Islands), and the Maluku Islands (or the Moluccas), which form a second island group with deep, surrounding seas down to 4500 m in depth.
 The term "Outer Islands" is used inconsistently by various writers but it is usually taken to mean those islands other than Java and Madura.

-Sulawesi is an island lies on three separate plates, the Banda Sea Plate, Molucca Sea Plate, and Sunda Plate.
+Sulawesi is an island lies on three separate plates, the Banda Sea plate, Molucca Sea plate, and Sunda plate.
 Seismic and volcanic activities are high on its northeastern part, evidenced by the formation of volcanoes in North Sulawesi and island arcs such as the Sangihe and Talaud Islands, southwest of the Philippine Trench.

 Nusa Tenggara or Lesser Sunda Islands consists of two strings of islands stretching eastward from Bali toward southern Maluku.
 The inner arc of Nusa Tenggara is a continuation of the Alpide belt chain of mountains and volcanoes extending from Sumatra through Java, Bali, and Flores, and trailing off in the volcanic Banda Islands, which along with the Kai Islands and the Tanimbar Islands and other small islands in the Banda Sea are typical examples of the Wallacea mixture of Asian and Australasian plant and animal life.
 The outer arc of Nusa Tenggara is a geological extension of the chain of islands west of Sumatra that includes Nias, Mentawai, and Enggano.
 This chain resurfaces in Nusa Tenggara in the ruggedly mountainous islands of Sumba and Timor.